DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 ![Chart1](images/screenshot-20180907-083533.png "per-API Proxy traffic chart")

 This can take a long time to run, if there's lots of data.
-You may want to use the -v option to see verbose output.
+You may want to use the -v option to see verbose output, to monitor the progress.

 ## Example 2